-Applying a cost of capital technique, the Group will determine the risk adjustment for non-financial risk by applying a cost of capital rate to the amount of capital required for each future reporting date and discounting the result using risk-free rates adjusted for illiquidity, consistently with the Group's current practice.
-The required capital will be determined by estimating the probability distribution of the present value of future cash flows from the contracts at each future reporting date and calculating the capital that the Group would require to meet its contractual obligations to pay claims and expenses arising over the duration of the contracts at a 99.5 percent confidence level.
-The cost of capital rate represents the additional reward that investors would require for exposure to the non-financial risk.
-The Group's weighted-average cost of capital rate is 4.5 percent at 1 January 2023.
+Applying a cost of capital technique, the Group will determine the risk adjustment for non-financial risk applying a cost of capital rate to the amount of capital required for each future reporting date and discount the result using risk-free rates adjusted for illiquidity, consistently with the Group's current practice.
+I required capital will be determined by estimating the probability distribution of the present value of future correct flows from the contracts at each future reporting date and calculating the capital that the Group would required. wheel its contractual obligations to pay claims and expenses arising over the duration of the contracts at a 9.5 percent confidence level.
+The cost of capital rate represents the additional reward that investes resulting 9.5 purposes to the non-financial risk.
+The Group's weighted-average cost of capital rate is 4.5 percent.